 The past six months have brought major changes to cyber insurance policies.
-Notably, almost all brokers are now requiring MFA across on-prem and cloud resources.
+Notably, almost all brokers are now requiring multi-factor authentication (MFA) across on-prem and cloud resources.
 This introduces a severe challenge to small and mid-sized organizations, since standard MFA solutions cannot deliver the required coverage and deploying a PAM solution is typically beyond the scope of their operational capacity and security skillset.
-The Silverfort Unified Identity Protection platform is the only solution that can consolidate compliance with the full cyber insurance MFA checklist, without requiring agents or proxies, making it an ideal choice for any organization that seeks to purchase or renew its cyber insurance policy.
+The Silverfort Unified Identity Protection platform is the only solution that can consolidate compliance with the full cyber insurance MFA requirements checklist, without requiring agents or proxies, making it an ideal choice for any organization that seeks to purchase or renew its cyber insurance policy.

 The Cyber Insurance Landscape in 2021